As an Indian Freelancer, what is the right way to calculate the hourly rate for client services for a sustainable workload

 Expense related to

-- Domain – Domain expenses are very less when compared to your monthly desired income but if you have a sizable number of domains like I have, when renewed, will leave a big hole in savings in that given month.
-I have almost 100 domains and at 600 to 700 Rs per domain per year costs 60k per year to me.
+However, if you have a sizable number of domains like me, it can create a big hole in savings in the given month.
+I have almost 80 domains, and at 800 to 900 Rs per domain per year costs 60k per year to me.

 Add Profit Margin

-We haven’t added any profit margin nor we have considered any bad debt or non payment from clients.
+We haven’t added any profit margin, nor have we considered any bad debt or nonpayment from clients.

-So if we add a profit margin of 20%, which is quite normal in business, it will make a minimum hourly rate of 15 USD.
+So if we add a profit margin of 20%, which is quite reasonable in business, it will make a minimum hourly rate of 15 USD.
 The same profit margin can be used for non paying clients.
 So if a client does not pay, it will dampen profits.